Triskaidekaphobia for percussion trio

 Publisher: C. Alan Publications (2012)

-Instrumentation (3 players): four concert toms, bongos, snare drum, field drum, djembe, drumset bass drum, high-hat, crash cymbal, china cymbal
+Instrumentation (3 players): four concert toms, bongos, snare drum, field drum, djembe, drumset bass drum, hi-hat, crash cymbal, china cymbal

 or access more information from C. Alan Publications